igorgomeslima/weatherforecast-apis/README.md

 - [.NET SDK 5.xxx](https://dotnet.microsoft.com/download/dotnet/5.0) - choose your OS.
 - Docker Engine(OPTIONAL, if desire using this solution on containers).

-To run it, you can use your favorite IDE that compiles .NET, like [Visual Studio Code](https://code.visualstudio.com/) with [OmniSharp](https://code.visualstudio.com/docs/languages/csharp) plugin.

 # How to start the solution?

 ## With Docker Compose